-John William Randall (1807-63).
-Grocer and provision merchant at 91 Northbrook Street.3 Born Newington, Surrey.
-Elected to the Town Council in 1854.
-Oversaw the celebrations for the marriage of the Prince and Princess of Wales in March 1863.
+of the Prince and Princess of Wales in March 1863.
 The Corn Exchange and the railway extension to Devizes were opened.
-He died shortly after leaving office.4 expression to his views in a fearless manner, and never hesitated to back them by his vote."
+He died shortly after leaving office.1 expression to his views in a fearless manner, and never hesitated to back them by his vote."
 Instrumental (with his successor) in securing Nonconformist representation on the Trustees of the Newbury Municipal Charities.
 Instrumental in purchase by the Council of the Gas Works.
-Opposed a new drainage system for Newbury, finally started in 1894.
+Opposed unsuccessfully the building of the present Town Hall 1875.3 Opposed a new drainage system for Newbury, finally started in 1894.
 Fought unsuccessfully for admission of the Press to the meetings of the Board of Guardians (finally realised in 1893).
-In 1875 he was censured by the Council for disclosing to the Press details of a debate from which the Press had been excluded.
-Poor Law Guardian for 30 years.6
+1871 he successfully proposed a motion against the naming of streets and the numbering of houses (see 1864).4

 James Henry Lucas (1820-99).
 Liberal.
 Born in Malmesbury.
 Came to Newbury 1838.
-Draper at 2 Bartholomew Street.5 Elected to the Council 1856.
+Draper at 2 Bartholomew Street.2 Elected to the Council 1856.
 Elected Mayor on a majority vote, against the opposition of John Mason.
 Alderman 1878.
 Father of Charles Lucas, Mayor in 1880.
 Member of the Congregational Church Choir.
 Member of the Manchester Unity of Oddfellows.
 Chairman of the Shaw Brick-kilns Company.